Oyster card: Validity on National Rail

 Until the availability of Oyster pay-as-you-go on the whole of the National Rail suburban network in January 2010, the validity of PAYG was not consistent across different modes of transport within London, and this gave rise to confusion for Oyster pay-as-you-go users.
 Many passengers were caught out trying to use Pay as you go on rail routes where it was not valid.

 On some National Rail routes where pay-as-you-go was valid, Oyster validators had not been installed at some intermediate stations.
 While Oyster pay-as-you-go users could legally travel along those lines to certain destinations, they were not permitted to board or alight at intermediate stations.
 If their journey began or ended at an intermediate station, they would be unable to touch out and consequently be liable for penalty fares or prosecution.

 The complexity of Oyster validity on these routes was criticised for increasing the risk of passengers inadvertently failing to pay the correct fare.
 Criticism was also levelled at train operating companies for failing to provide adequate warnings to passengers about Oyster validity on their routes and for not installing Oyster readers at certain stations.

 TfL published guides to the limitations of pay-as-you-go validity diagrammatic maps illustrating PAYG validity were published in November 2006 by National Rail, but these were rarely on display at stations and had to be obtained from transport websites.

 Even after PAYG was rolled out to the whole of London, passengers are still frequently caught out at locations outside the PAYG area, having tapped into the system in London and travelled on a train out of London, such as at Stansted Airport.
 This trap equally applies to contactless payment passengers as well as Oyster users.

 Online and telesales

+Online top-ups can be done via the TfL Go app or an online Contactless and Oyster account.
+Users need to tap in as part of a normal journey within four days for the top-up to load onto the card.
+Failure to make a journey will mean the top-up order fails and a refund is processed automatically.

 Historically, Oyster card ticket renewals and pay-as-you-go top-ups made online allow users to make purchases without the need to go to a ticket office or vending machine.
 However, there were certain limitations to this system: